Rhythm Drawing

 Using Dots As Markers

-Take a look at this little exercise that shows how to follow dots with rhythm and contour.
+Here is a little exercise that shows how to follow dots with rhythm and contour.

 On your paper, place random dots at different distances apart.
 The idea is to make an easy flowing curved line from the first dot to the last, avoiding breaks and angles.